If you own a business that deals in goods and services subject to excise tax, you must prepare a Form 720 quarterly to report the tax to the IRS.

 Paying your excise taxes

 If you owe excise tax when you file your Form 720, the IRS requires you to make payment using electronic funds transfer.
-To avoid penalties, you must insure that your payment reaches the IRS by the deadline.
+To avoid penalties, you should ensure that your payment reaches the IRS by the deadline.
 This requires you to initiate the transfer by 8 p.m.
 (EST) one day before the due date.
 The IRS requires you to make these deposits more frequently than it requires you to file a Form 720.